cloudmailin/docs.cloudmailin.com/content/outbound/index.md

 ---
-title: Getting started Sending Email with CloudMailin Outbound
+title: Sending Email with CloudMailin Outbound
 description: Getting started Sending Transactional Email over SMTP with CloudMailin Outbound.
 ---

 # Sending with CloudMailin Outbound

 Our outbound product is newer than our inbound product and is still evolving.
-Although we feel it's ready for production use we'd greatly appreciate any feedback you may have.
-As always just [contact us](https://www.cloudmailin.com/contact_us) if you have any feedback.
+Although it's being used in production  by a number of customers we'd greatly appreciate any feedback you may have.
+As always just [contact us] if you have any feedback.

 ## Getting Started